JoeHolt/HandGestureRecognizer/docs/index.md

 4. Run the user's hand through a model trained to classify the gesture on the hand
 5. Interpret the model results and preform an action based on the results

 The implementation section of this site goes into more detail on how each of these steps works.
-At a high level, the image segmentation process uses a binary mask against a static background grabbed from the initial frame, and the model is a CNN train on data from the Kaggle Hand Gesture Recognition dataset.
+At a high level, the image segmentation process uses a binary mask against a static background grabbed from the initial frame, and the model is a pre-trained ResNet model trainsfer trained on data from the Kaggle Hand Gesture Recognition dataset.

 ### Implementation